mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   Melna apologized, "I'm sorry.
 He is my jundman, and...
 I just.
 Nobody knows what happened to him."

   "I have no memories," she said, beginning to cry, "I only know that I woke up yesterday on this ship, in this satchel, naked and blind.
-I met Ramne who was very angry when I first met him...
+I met Ramne who was... unhappy when I first met him...
 And now I've met you."

   "Are you injured?"
 Melna asked, recalling the wound on her head.